ge00rg/website/README.md

 <a name="general"></a>
 ## 1. General

-The website is built using **Jekyll**, a Ruby based static website generator asn is based off the Type-on-Strap template.
-It makes use of **YAML**, **markdown** and **LiquidScript** to generate websites.
-The use of YAML and markdown makes it easy to edit and create content for the website without coding explicit html.
+The website is built using **Jekyll**, a Ruby based static website generator and is based off the Type-on-Strap template.
+It makes use of **YAML**, **markdown** and **Liquid** to generate websites.
+The use of YAML and markdown makes it easy to edit and create content for the website without coding explicit html while giving you many freedoms in designing personal/research-project-pages.

 You can find the documentation of Jekyll [here](https://jekyllrb.com/docs/), the YAML documentation [here](https://jekyllrb.com/docs/front-matter/) and the LiquidScript documentation [here](https://jekyllrb.com/docs/liquid/).